Tap the text to show or hide reading controls.

 “You’re nothing either.
 Are you Gyu-yeon’s lover?
 You’re not even that, ugh…!”

-As Naru kept attacking, Geon-hyuk shifted.
-Grabbing his hair, he dragged him deeper into the corridor and suddenly choked him.
-Born into a wealthy family and unused to harsh words, he seemed offended that someone like Naru would call him nothing.
+As Naru kept attacking, Geon-hyuk moved his position.
+Grabbing his hair, he dragged him deep into the corridor and suddenly choked him.
+Born into a wealthy family and never having heard harsh words, he seemed offended that someone like Naru would tell him he was nothing.

-Contrary to his gentle features, his expression had turned devilish.
-Pinned to the wall with his neck squeezed, Naru couldn’t breathe freely.
-The pressure made his face go red; he couldn’t even cough.
+Contrary to his gentle-looking features, his expression now was devilish.
+Pinned against the wall with his neck squeezed, Naru couldn’t even breathe freely.
+The pressure was so strong his face only turned red; he couldn’t even cough.

 “I warned you last time, didn’t I?
 Know your place.”